apache/gravitino/docs/how-to-install.md

 ### Start the Gravitino Iceberg REST server

-You can run the Iceberg REST server either as a standalone server or as an auxiliary service embedded in the Gravitino server.
+You can run the Iceberg REST server either as a standalone server or as an embedded service embedded in the Gravitino server.

-- To start the Iceberg REST server as a standalone server, run the `./bin/gravitino-iceberg-rest-server.sh start` command with configurations specified in the `./conf/gravitino-iceberg-rest-server.conf` file.
+- To start the Iceberg REST server as astandalone server, run the `./bin/gravitino-iceberg-rest-server.sh start` command.
+The configurations specified in the `./conf/gravitino-iceberg-rest-server.conf` file will be used.
-- To start the Iceberg REST server as an auxiliary service embedded in the Gravitino server, run the `./bin/gravitino.sh start` command with all configurations in the `conf/gravitino.conf` file.
+- To start the Iceberg REST server as an embedded service embedded within the Gravitino server, run the `./bin/gravitino.sh start` command.
+The configurations in the `conf/gravitino.conf` file will be used.

 For details about the Gravitino Iceberg REST server, see the [Gravitino Iceberg REST server documentation](./iceberg-rest-service.md).